 Arizona, the 48th and last state admitted in the continental United States, celebrated its centennial in 2012.
 It's best known for having the Grand Canyon, the Saguaro cactus and the Sonoran desert, and plenty of other noteworthy attractions.
+And for being really hot.
 The Grand Canyon state offers unique interesting subjects seen nowhere else in the United States or the rest of the Earth.

 First, let's start off by explaining the significance of this state.
 Arizona doesn't have the same rate of entertainment born from there like the neighboring state of California.
 In other words, Arizona is not a place with nothing at all.
 Its capital, Phoenix, is already among the largest cities in the United States, and it's the biggest capital overall.note

 The mining industry fuels commercial growth throughout the state, where the predominant mineral extracted is copper, earning the state the nickname "the Copper state".

 Speaking of the natural features, the Grand Canyon is among the biggest canyons in the world, being 277 miles long and up to 18 miles wide.

 Also of note, the state of Arizona has had one ship of the United States Navy named in its honor, the battleship USS Arizona

 (BB-39).
 If you've ever seen footage of the Japanese attack on Pearl Harbor

 forward magazine exploding, resulting in the loss of the ship and 1,177 of her crew.

 And so here are some towns and cities:

 open/close all folders